Tony Dean (racing driver): Can-Am

 In 1969, Dean continued to enter domestic national and international level events finishing seventh in the Brands Hatch six hour race in a Chevron B8.
+Teamed with Bradley, in a 1966 Porsche 910 he finished 12th in both the Spa and Nürburgring 1,000 kilometre events.

+For 1969, Porsche had upgraded the 1968 Porsche 908 coupe into the 1969 open top Porsche 908/02 which won the 1969 World Sportscar Championship when entered by the factory team.
+Most of the cars were sold to privateers cars, with Dean getting chassis 011 and 015.

+Gerhard Mitter in Porsche 908/02 chassis 015 at the 1969 1000km Nürburgring.

-Teamed with Bradley, in a Porsche 910 he finished 12th in both the Spa and Nürburgring 1,000 kilometre events.
-In July, alongside Richard Attwood and Vic Elford, he finished second in a six-hour race at Watkins Glen, in a Porsche 908.
-The next day, Dean entered the same car in the Watkins Glen round of the Can-Am series and finished ninth.
-Dean competed in seven further Can-Am races in 1969, with the 908, entered in the name of Porsche Audi.
+In July, alongside Richard Attwood and Vic Elford, he finished second in the 6 Hours race at Watkins Glen, in a Porsche 908/02.
+The next day, Dean entered the same chassis 015 in the Watkins Glen round of the Can-Am series and finished ninth.
+Dean competed in seven further Can-Am races in 1969, with the 908/02, entered in the name of Porsche Audi.
 He finished all of them in the top eight places with a best result of fifth at Road America yielding eighth place in the championship.

 In both 1968 and 1969, A. G. Dean Racing entered the British Saloon Car Championship with Lotus Cortinas and later a Ford Escort.
 Dean did not compete in many of the rounds but achieved some good class placings.
 In 1968, team driver Brian Robinson finished in third position in the title standings.

 Dean drove a BRM P261 in the 1969 Madrid Grand Prix at Jarama.
 He spun at the start, being unused to a Formula One car, but recovered and contemporary reports show that he finished second having completed 39 out of 40 laps.
 However, Peter Gethin (McLaren) is classified as second in some later reports, having broken down on lap 40.